About the course

 Compared to the main EBHC course, MSc in Evidence-Based Health Care, this will suit those with basic statistical understanding who now seek deeper understanding on a broader base of statistical methods.

-This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
-The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.
+The MSc is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
+The course works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

 This course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.